 The OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are integrated into our ESG scoring methodology.
 Our proprietary ESG rating tool assesses issuers using available data from our data providers.
-For example the model has a dedicated criteria called "Community Involvement & Human Rights" which is applied to all sectors in addition to other human rights linked criteria including socially responsible supply chains, working conditions, and labor relations.
+For example the model has a dedicated criteria called "Community Involvement & Human Rights" which is applied to all sectors in addition to other human

+Principal adverse impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anticorruption and antibribery matters. rights linked criteria including socially responsible supply chains, working conditions, and labor relations.
 Furthermore, we conduct controversy monitoring on a, at minimum, quarterly basis which includes companies identified for human rights violations.
 When controversies arise, analysts will evaluate the situation and apply a score to the controversy (using our proprietary scoring methodology) and determine the best course of action.
 Controversy scores are updated quarterly to track the trend and remediation efforts.